HSBC axes chief executive in shock shift to speed up strategy

 “Our business operations in China continue as normal,” Mr Tucker told analysts on a conference call when asked whether the bank faced blacklisting in China over the Huawei situation.

-HSBC executives at the time of his appointment saw Mr Flint as a safe pair of hands and a natural successor to mentor and previous CEO Stuart Gulliver.
+HSBC executives at the time of his appointment saw Mr Flint as a safe pair of hands and a natural successor to mentor and previous chief executive Stuart Gulliver.

 Outlining his strategy in June last year, Mr Flint set out plans to invest $15-$17 billion in the next three years in areas including technology and China.